Alcohol Addiction Resources for Different Demographics and Populations

 African Americans and Afro-Caribbean Americans

-Resources for African Americans and Afro-Caribbean Americans with Alcohol Misuse Problems
+Resources for African Americans and Afro-Caribbean Americans with an Alcohol Addiction

 Unfortunately, young African American adults are less likely than other young adults to receive treatment for substance use disorder treatment.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends that in order to get more young Black people into treatment, programs must be located in a convenient and safe place, should include trauma-informed care, and be staffed with individuals who represent the population served, among other things.
-Programs centered around providing a space where African Americans feel accepted and understood are vital.12
+Programs that provide a space where African Americans feel accepted and understood are vital.11

 All of AAC’s facilities offer trauma-based therapies, which help address the underlying issues that contribute to substance misuse and addiction.